CKB AI

 Recommended Base Stack

-As AI technology advances and our tooling evolves these recommendations will change.
+As AI technology advances and our tooling evolves, these recommendations will change.
+The following stacks have consistently produced the best results for CKB development.

 Why MCP?